rongali-naidu/ai-data-discovery-agent/quicksuite/setting_up_space.md

-Space can be created by using the Knowledge Base Created in the earlier setup
+Space can be created by using the Knowledge Base Created in the earlier setup.
+For more details, refer : https://docs.aws.amazon.com/quicksuite/latest/userguide/working-with-spaces.html